Great Performances at the Met: “Marnie”: February 1 at 9 p.m. and, on some PBS stations, February 3 at 12 p.m.

 Marnie closes out a month long set of classical music programming from Great Performances and Great Performances at the Met, including The Cleveland Orchestra Centennial Gala (stream here), Orphée et Eurydice from Lyric Opera of Chicago (stream here), Aida, and Doubt from Minnesota Opera (stream here).

-Get a roundup of premieres, giveaways and special offers with our weekly newsletter.
+Get a roundup of broadcast and digital premieres, special offers, and events with our weekly newsletter.

 Marnie’s multiple identities may prove maddening for her, but it looks gorgeous as represented on the opera house stage, with costumes by Arianne Phillips.
 See for yourself in the slideshow, below.